Continue reading to find out more about...

 The many medieval towers of San Gimignano, Tuscany Italy © Vaflya/Shutterstock

 9. Give in and be a tourist in Pisa

-Visiting Pisa is one of the best things to do in Tuscany at any time of year.
-Of course the main attraction is Campo dei Miracoli, centred around the legendary Leaning Tower. the city's main attraction.
+Visiting Pisa Dropdown content is one of the best things to do in Tuscany at any time of year.
+Of course the main attraction is Campo dei Miracoli which is centred around the legendary Leaning Tower of Pisa Dropdown content, undoubtedly the city's most famous landmark.

 Visit the Campo dei Miracoli in Pisa, Tuscany - shutterstock

 10. Walk round the ancient city walls in Lucca

 Lucca Dropdown content has some of Europe's finest Romanesque buildings and it's an easy city to explore, you can even take a walk or cycle round the ancient city walls.
 The entire circuit is four kilometres round and lined with trees, if you want to avoid crowds, visit in the mid-afternoon.